Our tools – How we use our balance sheet to achieve them

-- We ranked the offers in terms of their attractiveness, and fill them accordingly until our supply preferences are met.
+- We ranked the bids (or offers) in terms of their attractiveness, and filled them accordingly until our purchase or sale preferences were met.

 - In contrast to gilt auctions, we determined the price paid for each security using a uniform pricing mechanism.
-Under uniform pricing, all successful offers for a bond are allocated at a single clearing price, which is equal to the highest accepted price for that bond.
+Under uniform pricing, all successful bids (or offers) for a bond were allocated at a single clearing price, which was equal to the highest accepted price for that bond.
 We use this pricing approach due to the less liquid, more diverse nature of corporate bond versus gilts markets.

 The Bank of England, the Bank of Canada, the European Central Bank, the Federal Reserve, the Bank of Japan and the Swiss National Bank have an established network of standing bilateral swap lines.
 These allow liquidity to be provided in each jurisdiction in any of the five currencies foreign to that jurisdiction, if the two central banks in a particular bilateral swap arrangement judge that market conditions warrant such action in one of their currencies.

 To support our financial stability objective, we use these swap lines, supplemented with other arrangements if required, to offer short-term repo transactions with participating firms in selected other currencies, against the full range of collateral.
 The frequency of these operations is at our discretion, in agreement with the relevant central bank; they currently take place weekly for US dollars.

 Key information about short-term non-sterling liquidity facilities

 - Eligible collateral: Participants can bid against all SMF level A, B and C collateral sets (including loan pools).
 Participants are strongly encouraged to deliver any Levels A and B collateral to us that they intend to use in in advance of an operation.
 Level C securities must be delivered to us in advance of the operation, and all loan collateral must be pre-positioned.